 THE USE OF JAPANESE LANGUAGE DIRECTIVE SPEECH ACTS BY MALAYSIAN TOUR GUIDES

-Contributions: This research is expected to serve as a foundation and reference for parties involved in the teaching and learning of the Japanese language, especially in the expression of SA for tourism communication.
+Contributions: This research is expected to serve as a foundation and reference for parties involved in the teaching and learning the Japanese language, especially in the expression of SA for tourism communication.

 Keywords: Speech act, giving directive, Malaysian tourism, tourism communication, Malaysia tour guide.